Certificate Transparency is a framework that allows you to identify improperly issued TLS certificates and potential phishing domains.

 To help you take advantage of this framework, we have a built a free monitoring tool to help you discover any certificates that have been newly issued for specific domains.

 Our Certificate Transparency Monitoring Tool works by continuously fetching and storing data from a set of known public Certificate Authority CT logs.
-You can use this data store to search for newly issued certificates by domain, or to set up a subscription that will notify you whenever a new certificate is issued for a domain.
+You can use our Certificate Transparency API to search the data store for newly issued certificates, or to subscribe domains for certificate alerts and phishing alerts.